MirrorLink: Beginnings

 Nokia, together with Magneti Marelli, publicly demonstrated a first Terminal Mode concept, during a Navteq Connection event, in conjunction with the Frankfurt International Auto Show (IAA) in September 2009.
 A first car integration was shown at Geneva Auto Show in March 2010, using a Nokia N97 prototype implementation of Terminal Mode, integrated into a Valmet concept car.
 A draft 0.9 specification version was released in March 2010.
 In July 2010 the Terminal Mode was presented, integrated to a VW Passat at MobileBeat 2010.
 A first real live demonstration can be seen in from September 2010, shortly before the Terminal Mode specification became public on 6 October 2010.
-Early adopters included Continental, Alpine, and Clarion.

 The collaboration between Nokia and CE4A on Terminal Mode led to the formation of the Car Connectivity Consortium.
 The Car Connectivity Consortium brought together major players in the automotive and mobile device industries including a large number of Tier-I suppliers and even a few network providers.
 On 12 September 2011, Terminal Mode was renamed as MirrorLink and became a commercial trademark owned by the Car Connectivity Consortium.
-As of May 2012, the Car Connectivity Consortium had 56 members, and included almost all major automobile and mobile device manufacturers in the world.

 In September 2021 the Car Connectivity Consortium announced to terminate all MirrorLink operations by September 30, 2023.

 Global standard

 The Car Connectivity Consortium, made up of various auto and electronic manufacturers, has joined together to establish an industry standard for certifying apps and devices that are both safe and useful for drivers, called MirrorLink.
 The joint effort by car manufacturers and phone makers is aimed at developing open standards to define operations of smartphones linked to cars.

-A unique element of MirrorLink is its ability to show the smartphone interface from a variety of mobile OS platforms on the audio head-unit display.
+MirrorLink has the ability to show the smartphone interface from a variety of mobile OS platforms on the audio head-unit display.

 MirrorLink implementation

 MirrorLink currently works with Symbian phones (only Nokia Belle phones, not S60v5 phones from many manufacturers), Samsung Galaxy series (on Android Lollipop (5.0); Samsung support for MirrorLink ended 1 June 2020), and Sony Xperia Z series Android phones.
-Sony audio has launched two audio head units in 2012 Q2 which are MirrorLink compliant.
-Phone maker Motorola and audio head unit maker Alpine are also members of the group supporting MirrorLink.